girmaneshir/portifolio/README.md

 - Advising student in their MSc and PhD research projects, examining research proposals.
 - Core member of center of excellence of AI and Robotics, center of excellence of Big Data and High Performance Computing.
 - PG coordinator (PhD in Software Engineering, AI& Robotics, Big Data Analytics  and MSc in Software Engineering ) in software engineering, AASTU since April 27, 2022 till present.
 # Lecturer, Researcher and Director for CDP	Sept.
-2011 - 2016 Addis Ababa Science and Technology University
+2011 - 2016
+Addis Ababa Science and Technology University
 - Offering computer Science and Software Engineering Courses
 - Carrying out researches and involving in extracurricular activities
 - Managing distance learner in different satellite campuses
 - Currently Assistant Professor, department of Software Engineering, AASTU.
-# Lecturer and Chief Library, 2011 Mizan-Teppi
+# Lecturer and Chief Library, 2010/11
+Mizan-Teppi University
 - Offering computer Science and Information Technology Courses
 - Carrying out researches and involving in extracurricular activities
 - Managing both digital and physical library resources
 # Lecturer and Chair of Computer and IT	Sept.
-2007 - Aug.2009, Dilla University
+2007 - Aug.2009,
+Dilla University
 - Offering computer Science courses such as OOP, and Advanced Programming
 - Designing curriculum and involving in extracurricular activities
 - Managing the CS staffs